If you are looking for instructions on how to install the Megaventory extension on your Magento, please visit this link.

 1. Magento Products should always be entered in the Magento system.
 Products that are created in Megaventory will not appear in the Magento software and in the Magento front-end & backend.

 2. [Applicable for Magento Bundle Products only]: Products that are created in Magento as Bundle Products will be automatically created in Megaventory at the time when a Sales Order is placed in Magento.
-The Works module should be enabled in Megaventory if at least one bundle product is added in Magento.
+The Production module should be enabled in Megaventory if at least one bundle product is added in Magento.

 - The configuration of the Bundle Product at the time of the Sales Order will create accordingly the Bill of Materials of the product in Megaventory.

 - The Bundle Product will also be created as a Simple Product in Magento and will be automatically assigned a custom SKU.
 This is because the Bundle Product can hold inventory information in Megaventory.

 3. Magento Product Categories should always be entered in the Magento system.
 Product Categories that are created in Megaventory will not appear in the Magento system and in the shopping cart front-end.

 4. Magento Clients should always be entered in the Magento system.
 Clients that are created in Megaventory will not appear in the Magento system and in the shopping cart back-end.

 5. If suppliers exist in the Magento installation (either in the form of product attribute or by a Magento add-on that supports suppliers), these have to be manually created in the Megaventory software.
 Suppliers may be created one by one or imported to Megaventory by using Megaventory’s import module.